GDX-X/sd2psx-save-converter/README.md

 The exported files will be placed in the .???_Exported folder.
 The question marks represent the format of the exported card

+## Create Memory Cards groups for cross-game features
+Cross-Game Groups allows you to unlock bonuses in compatible games, such as Need for Speed Most Wanted, if the save data from Need for Speed Underground 2 is present.
+You will then start the game with an additional $10,000.
+[See more at](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Memory-Card-Groups)

+This feature also allows you to add your memory cards from compatible games, currently stored in the `MemoryCards\PS2` or `PS1` folder, to memory card groups.

+Don't forget to copy the `Game2Folder.ini` file into the `.sd2psx` folder.
+This file contains all the game IDs of compatible games, which will automatically create the group when the game is launched.

 ## Export sd2psx or MemCardPRO to PSU

 Drop the entire `MemoryCards` folder.